purflowersea/MGACL/README.md

 # Installation & Dependencies

-MGACL is mainly tested in a Linux environment, and its dependencies are listed below.
+MHGCL is mainly tested in a Linux environment, and its dependencies are listed below.

 | Package         | Version  |